pub enum Option<T> {

 an integer.
 However, unlike accessing the command line argument, reading

-the file is fallible, so it must be wrapped with Ok
+the file is fallible, so it must be wrapped with Ok.

 Sourcepub const fn map_or_default<U, F>(self, f: F) -> U

-🔬This is a nightly-only experimental API. (result_option_map_or_default
+🔬This is a nightly-only experimental API. (result_option_map_or_default #138099)

 pub const fn map_or_default<U, F>(self, f: F) -> U

-value if the option is Some
+value if the option is Some, otherwise if None, returns the

-default value for the type U
+default value for the type U.

 §Examples